jlelong/LaTeX-Workshop-wiki/Install.md

 ## Usage

-The typical usage is to open a `.tex` file and have a look at the _TeX_ sidebar to access all the extension features
+The typical usage is to open a `.tex` file and have a look at the _TeX_ sidebar to access all the extension features.
+If you wish to use a keybinding to open the _TeX_ sidebar, you just need to associate one with the command `latex-workshop.actions`.

 - [Building](Compile#building-the-document)
 - [Viewing and going from source to PDF back and forth](View)